 To the casual consumer, the power that some brands hold seems like a mystery or stroke of luck.
 But there’s nothing unintentional about it.
-The force behind the world’s most influential brands is actually a science–an intentional positioning strategy grounded in years of psychological research.
+The force behind the world’s most influential brands is actually a science–an intentional positioning strategy grounded in years of psychological research: Brand Archetypes.

 How Archetypes Influence Brands

 Looking at a brand through the lens of archetypes can unleash powerful brand positioning.
-These narrative structures are so remarkable because they tap into specific core desires, drives, fears and motivations all humans have.
+These narrative structures are so remarkable because they tap into specific core desires, drives, fears, and motivations all humans have.
 Archetypes help us understand who a brand is and what it stands for.
-Especially for ‘me too’ categories and commodity businesses, archetypes reveal unique differentiators and meaning beyond what a company sells.
+Especially for ‘me too’ categories and commodity businesses, archetypes reveal unique differentiators and meanings beyond what a company sells.

 Swiss psychiatrist Carl Jung introduced archetypes more than half a century ago as universally understood characters that provide emotional prompts to fundamental human desires.
-Leadership consultant, speaker and author Dr. Carol Pearson has, in more recent years, continued to build out Jung’s work into a body of research that examines archetypal attributes within organizations that are part of a work culture and shared purpose.
+Leadership consultant, speaker, and author Dr. Carol Pearson have, in more recent years, continued to build out Jung’s work into a body of research that examines archetypal attributes within organizations that are part of work culture and shared purpose.